Shimla: Civic administration

 The administrative responsibilities of the city of Shimla and merged areas of Dhalli, Totu, and New Shimla reside with the Shimla Municipal Corporation (SMC).
 All three areas were taken under SMC in 2006–07.
 Established in 1851, the Shimla Municipal Corporation is an elected body comprising 41 councillors, three of whom are nominated by the government of Himachal Pradesh.
 The nominations are based on prominence in the fields of social service, academics, and other activities.
-Thirty-three per cent of the seats are reserved for women.
-The elections take place every five years and the mayor and deputy mayor are elected by and amongst the councillors themselves.
+33% of the seats are reserved for women.
+The elections take place every five years and the mayor and deputy mayor are elected by and among the councillors themselves.

 The administrative head of the corporation is the Commissioner who is appointed by the state government.

 The two major political parties are the Bharatiya Janata Party and Indian National Congress with a third party, Communist Party of India (Marxist), emerging.

 The city contributes one seat to the state assembly (Vidhan Sabha) and one seat to the lower house of parliament (Lok Sabha).
 Law and order in the city is collectively maintained by the Police Force, Vigilance Department, enforcement directorate, forensics, fire brigade, prisons service and Home Guard.
 There are five police stations and three fire stations in Shimla.
 The Superintendent of Police, Shimla heads the police force.
 The First Armed Police Battalion, one of the four armed police battalions in the state, is available for assistance to the local police.

-There are eleven courts in the district including a fast-track court.
+There are 11 courts in the district including a fast-track court.

 Demographics

 Population

 According to 2011 census, Shimla city spread over an area of 35.34 km2 had a population of 169,578 with 93,152 males and 76,426 females.
 Shimla urban agglomeration had a population of 171,817 as per provisional data of 2011 census, out of which males were 94,797 and females were 77,020.
-The effective literacy rate of city was 93.63 percent and that of urban agglomeration was 94.14 per cent.
+The effective literacy rate of city was 93.63% and that of urban agglomeration was 94.14%.

-The city area has increased considerably along with time.
+The city area has grown considerably over time.
 It has stretched from Hiranagar to Dhalli from one side & Tara Devi to Malyana in the other.
 As per the 2001 India Census, the city has a population of 142,161 spread over an area of 19.55 km2.
 A floating population of 75,000 is attributed to service industries such as tourism.
 The largest demographic, 55%, is 16–45 years of age.
 A further 28% of the population is younger than 15 years.
 The low sex ratio – 930 girls for every 1,000 boys in 2001 – is cause for concern, and much lower than the 974 versus 1,000 for Himachal Pradesh state as a whole.

 The unemployment rate in the city has come down from 36% in 1992 to 22.6% in 2006.
-This drop is attributed to recent industrialisation, the growth of service industries, and knowledge development.
+This drop is attributed to recent industrialisation, the growth of service industries, and education.